Submitty/submitty.github.io/_docs/sysadmin/installation.md

    Note: During installation, you will be asked several questions by the [CONFIGURE_SUBMITTY.py](https://github.com/Submitty/Submitty/blob/master/.setup/CONFIGURE_SUBMITTY.py) script.
 Pressing enter will select the default option.
 These questions are:
-   1. Database Host / Port
+   1. **Database Host / Port**.
-   2. Submitty Database User/Role
-   3. Submitty Database User/Role Password
-   4. Timezone
-   5. Main Site URL
-   6. Version Control System (VCS) URL
-   7. Institution Name
-   8. Authentication Method (PAM or Database)

 If you already have your database server installed and set up, you will most likely just specify `localhost` for the Database Host and `5432` for the Database Port, or just `/var/run/postgresql` for Database Host.
+   2. **Submitty Database User/Role**.
-   Note: The database user is not a Linux user, just a user/role within the database server.
+   3. **Submitty Database User/Role Password**.
+This is *not* a Linux user, just a user/role within the database server.
 If you don't already have a role for the submitty database user/role, the script will create that for you with the specified name & password.
+   4. **Timezone**.
+Pick from the list of [PHP timezones](https://www.php.net/manual/en/timezones.php).
+   5. **Main Site URL**.
+   6. **Version Control System (VCS) URL**.
+This is used mostly to allow students to submit their homework through private repositories hosted on the submitty server.
+See [Facilitating Student Submissions via GIT](/instructor/managing_git).
+   7. **Institution Name**.
+   8. **Authentication Method (PAM or Database)**.
+PAM authentication requires the sysadmin to make accounts ahead of time for students and give them a password.
+Database authentication lets students create their own passwords.

-4. Run installations specific to your university.
+3. Run installations specific to your university.
    For example:  [RPI Computer Science specific installations](https://github.com/Submitty/Submitty/blob/master/.setup/distro_setup/ubuntu/rpi.sh)

    ```